The ANSNA Pip Pattison Research Award

 The ANSNA Garry Robins Early Career Research Award

-The ANSNA Garry Robins Early Career Research Award, launched in 2023, recognises significant achievement of an early career researcher in Australian social network research.
-It will be awarded annually to an early career scholar from an Australian research institution to acknowledge contributions to (1) the scientific study of social networks and (2) to the Australian social network research community.
+The ANSNA Garry Robins Early Career Research Award, launched in 2023, recognises significant achievement of an early or mid career researcher in Australian social network research.
+It will be awarded annually to an early/mid career scholar from an Australian research institution to acknowledge contributions to (1) the scientific study of social networks and (2) to the Australian social network research community.

-The award will be given to a young scholar who is in the earlier stages of their career (i.e. someone who has received their PhD within the past 10 years, accounting for any career interruptions, e.g. family, health, etc.).
+The award will be given to a scholar who is in the earlier stages of their career (i.e. someone who has received their PhD within the past 15 years, accounting for any career interruptions, e.g. family, health, etc.).

 Garry Robins’ contributions to social network analysis in Australia have been profound, not least through the supervision and mentoring of a generation of scholars in the field.
 His theoretical and methodological innovations are recognised for their significance internationally, and in 2016 he was awarded the Simmel Award.